sashua/rsschool-cv/cv.md

 - **Phone**: +380 958-293-584
 - **Email**: sereda.san@gmail.com
-- **Discord**: @sashua
+- **Discord**: sashua#5468
-- **Location**: Ukraine (ready to relocate)
 - [GitHub (sashua)](https://github.com/sashua), [Linked**in** (sashua)](https://linkedin.com/in/sashua)

 ## Full Stack JavaScript / React Developer

 ### Summary

-self-learner, independent and a great team player familiar with server-side technologies (NodeJS, Java, .NET, Python, Ruby) have some experience in Test Driven Development (TDD) Work on cutting-edge technologies
-Improve your skills and learn from top-notch engineers.
-Tackle tough problems and find creative ways to solve them.
-Write TDD and clean code.
-want to be a part of a large cross-functional team and long-term project willing to build products for real human beings
-Good knowledge of JavaScript,

 Flexible and attentive self-learner with extencive experience in IT support outsourcing.
 Want to switch my career and become a full-stack web developer.
 Keen to improve my skills in coding to create practical software with a heavy emphasis on great user experience.

 ## Skills